 At the very beginning of the year, we explain expectations as they arise.
 We’re headed outside for recess?
 We remind students we expect students to walk quietly in the hall, or throw their trash in the garbage or stay inside the school grounds.
 This isn’t a rule setting forum, but we have a simple conversation with the whole class and talk about what we all expect.

-More importantly, we talk about how we want to students to respond if they or someone else makes a mistake.
-We don’t encourage tattling, instead we talk about different scenarios and then role play how we want to students to act.
-Right from the beginning of the year we ask our students to look out for each other and be a team.
+More importantly, we talk about how we want students to respond if they or someone else makes a mistake.
+We don’t encourage tattling, instead, we talk about different scenarios and then role-play how we want students to act.
+Right from the beginning of the year, we ask our students to look out for each other and be a team.
 Team members help each other-they don’t look for ways to get their friends into trouble.

 We use our Expected and Unexpected Behaviours unit to work with our students.
 It is so important to break stereotypes with your students-especially those ones that have traditionally been the class trouble maker.
 Those are the students you want to gain trust with right from the get go.

-When a student breaks from what we want them to do, we don’t ask about a rule, we simple say, “What is the expectation right now?”
-And usually that is enough to get a student back on track-once everything is in place.
+When a student breaks from what we want them to do, we don’t ask about a rule, we simply say, “What is the expectation right now?”
+And usually, that is enough to get a student back on track-once everything is in place.

 If you flip flop on your expectations then students will pick up on this and you’ll lose any momentum you’ve gained.
 Now, this is different than differentiating for students.
-Inconsistency comes our when we’re tired or we’ve given up-and that’s when your students will turn.
+Inconsistency comes when we’re tired or we’ve given up and that’s when your students will turn.